 The Respondent denied the Appellant's application as he did not meet the diagnostic criteria of an eligible diagnosis of an Intellectual Disability, or related condition, which is severe.
-Kerri Linton, witness for the Respondent, testified that the Appellant's diagnosis of Autism Spectrum Disorder Level 2, does not meet the severity criteria for a qualifying related condition for program eligibility.
-Ms. Linton contended that according to the Diagnostic and Statistical Manual for Mental Disorders (DSM), a rating of a level 3 for Autism Spectrum Disorder is considered severe and would meet severity criteria as a related condition for I/DD Waiver eligibility.
+Kerri Linton, witness for the Respondent, testified that the Appellant's diagnoses of Autism Spectrum Disorder Level 2, and Borderline Intellectual Functioning do not meet the severity criteria as a qualifying condition for program eligibility.
+Furthermore, Ms. Linton testified that a diagnosis of Intellectual Disability or a severe related condition must be given during the developmental period of prior to age 22.
+There was no evidence that the Appellant had been diagnosed with Intellectual Disability or a severe related condition prior to age 22.